 - If you are unable to decide where you intend to have your main stay, apply through the country’s embassy the first of which you intend to enter.

 All the Schengen countries have embassies and consulates in South Africa where applicants can make their visa applications.
 There are also VFS Global and Copago International as VACs (for Netherlands and France respectively) in South Africa.
 For Hungary and Latvia, you should go to the embassy of Hungary in Pretoria.
 Likewise, for Italy and Malta, you should go to the Italian embassy in Pretoria.

 Required Documents to Apply for Schengen Visa in South Africa

-To apply for Schengen visa, you must tender all the required documents to the right embassy in South Africa.
-The following documents must be submitted in the process of applying a Schengen visa in South Africa;
+To apply for a Schengen visa, you must tender all the required documents to the right embassy in South Africa.
+The following documents must be submitted in the process of applying for a Schengen visa in South Africa;

 - Valid South African passport.